castelao/NREL-pypackage-template/README.md

 ```bash
 pixi add xarray
 ```
-Which will update the `pyproject.toml` and `pixi.lock` files with the new dependency.
+which will update the `pyproject.toml` and `pixi.lock` files with the new dependency.